These days, everybody in sales uses an auto-dialer. But is everyone using theirs efficiently?

 GDPR

-The General Data Protection Regulation (GDPR) protects consumers from unwanted messages and the misuse of their data in the European Union and European Economic Area.
+The General Data Protection Regulation (GDPR) safeguards consumers against unwanted messages and the misuse of their personal data within the European Union and the European Economic Area.

-This means that businesses must have consent from recipients of sales calls, SMS and marketing emails, and the like.
-Once you do have consent and start to make cold calls in these regions, you must provide proper identification (who you are and why you’re calling) and opt-out options, such as an unsubscribe button on an email.
+This means that businesses must obtain consent from recipients of sales calls, SMS, and marketing emails, and similar communication channels.
+Once you have obtained consent and begin making cold calls in these regions, you must provide proper identification (including who you’re and why you’re calling) and opt-out options, such as an unsubscribe button on an email.

 If you fail to adhere to these guidelines, expect penalties for non-compliance.
-These can vary depending on factors like size of business, potential damage of misuse, and any legal damages.
+These can vary depending on factors like the size of the business, the potential damage of misuse, and any legal damages.

 Alternatives to Power Dialers